-WestVet is pleased to offer the expertise and services of Victoria Ochoa, DVM, MS, DACVIM.
-Dr. Ochoa is a Board Certified Small Animal Internist and Diplomate of the American College of Veterinary Internal Medicine (ACVIM).
-In addition to completing undergraduate training and four years of veterinary school, Board-certified Small Animal Internists have completed an internship and residency in their specialized field—an additional 3-5 years training—and successfully passed rigorous board examinations.
+WestVet is pleased to offer the expertise and services of three board certified veterinary internists, Victoria Ochoa, DVM, MS, DACVIM, Dr. Carrie Hume, VMD, DACVIM, oncologist, and Dr. Dan Hume, DVM, DACVIM, DACVECC, Internist and Criticalist.
+In addition to completing undergraduate school and four years of veterinary school, Board-certified Small Animal Internists have completed an internship and residency in their specialized field—an additional 3-5 years training—and successfully passed rigorous national and state board examinations.
 This is an elite distinction; there are only 2200 active Diplomates working worldwide.

 What types of ailments/disorders are treated?

 The following is a list of common disorders and/or procedures treated by Small Animal Internists::

 • Nephrology/Urology: disorders of the kidneys, ureters, urinary bladder and urethra

 • Respiratory Disease: disorders of the nasal cavity, larynx, trachea, bronchi, and lungs

 The above information is not a complete list of disorders and diseases; you may read more about additional treatments offered by ACVIM specialists HERE.